U.S. officials to boycott Beijing Olympics over rights 'atrocities' | Politics

 U.S. officials to boycott Beijing Olympics over rights 'atrocities'

-New Zealand Deputy Prime Minister Grant Robertson said his country would not be sending government officials but that decision was based largely on COVID-19 concerns and preceded the U.S. boycott.
-"We've made clear to China on numerous occasions our concerns about human rights issues - as recently as the Prime Minister talking to President Xi," Robertson told reporters, according to state broadcaster TVNZ.
+New Zealand Deputy Prime Minister Grant Robertson said his country would not send government officials but that decision was based largely on COVID-19 concerns and preceded the U.S. boycott.
+"We've made clear to China on numerous occasions our concerns about human rights issues," Robertson told reporters, according to state broadcaster TVNZ.

 - Country: